soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-links-policies.md

 - Make sure that your organization has [Office 365 Advanced Threat Protection](office-365-atp.md).

 - Make sure that you have the necessary permissions.
-To define (or edit) ATP policies, you must be assigned one of the roles described in the following table: <br>
+To define (or edit) ATP policies, you must be assigned an appropriate role.
+Some examples are described in the following table: <br>

     |Role  |Where/how assigned  |
     |---------|---------|